svalyavakilia/language-recognition/README.md

 To add a new language, you should create a new directory in _resources/languages/training_, which has a name of the language, and add some (or one, but big enough) **.txt** file(s) with some text written in this language to train the algorithm.
-You should also do the same in _resources/languages/testing_ to check, if algorithms has been trained successfully.
+You should also do the same in _resources/languages/testing_ to check, if algorithm has been trained successfully.

 Directory structure: